 You should use the selling rate recorded by the Central Bank at the time the invoice is due to be issued.

-It is possible, by agreement with Revenue, to use an alternative method for determining the exchange rate, subject to the condition that the agreed method must be used in respect of all your foreign currency transactions.
+By agreement with Revenue, you may use an alternative method for determining the exchange rate.
+This is subject to the condition that the agreed method must be used in respect of all your foreign currency transactions.

 You should apply to your Revenue Office indicating the exchange rate method that you propose to use.

 Next: Can you amend a VAT invoice?